bitwarden/passwordless-docs/src/guide/operations.md

 Alias are only stored as a hash to ensure user privacy.
 They are never returned in any API respones.

 Rules:
-* Alias has to be unique to the specified userId.
+* Alias has to be unique to the specified userId
 * Alias can be maxium 250 chars long
-* Maximum of 10 alias
+* Maximum of 10 aliases

 <CodeSwitcher :languages="{js:'JavaScript',http:'HTTP'}">
 <template v-slot:js>